 - Writing assignments on aspects of subject teaching and Professional Studies

 These learning activities will help you to develop a toolkit of knowledge and skills, ensuring you are well prepared to tackle challenges and opportunities throughout your training and your career.

 Alongside the University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.

 At the Institute of Education, we have created an open and inclusive environment, one which promotes a sense of wellbeing and belonging.
 A community where we recognise and treat all our students as individuals.

-You will enjoy high levels of personal attention and strong support throughout your studies - as recognised by Ofsted, training you to become a confident, resilient and resourceful teacher.
+You will enjoy high levels of personal attention and strong support throughout your studies, training you to become a confident, resilient and resourceful teacher.

 Your tutors are on hand to offer regular guidance and support, ensuring any potential issues are addressed as early as possible.